 For your Shopify site’s collection pages, there are a lot of things you can change.
 But, the first place you can optimize is your title.
 Based on the keyword you chose for your title, it determines how the whole collection page will look.

-The reason why is because has to do with the searchers.
+The reason why is that has to do with the searchers.
 If they search for something, what they click on should be what they want to see or something related.
 The more relevant the product is to the keyword you use, the more likely it is to rank higher in Google’s search results.

 What if you already created your collection page(s)?
 Most of the time, you might have a collection’s title that is already matching your products.
 But, you’re still not ranking.